Young carers in schools, colleges and universities

 Young adult carers

-Our Young Adult Carer team work to support young adult carers (aged 18-24), including in their education.
-We can support them with advice, information and advocacy; and also offer free meet-ups, meals and trips.
+We have information and support to help young adult carers (aged 18-24), including in their education.
+We also offer some tailored events for this age group, which can be found on our Events listings.
 If you know a young adult carer, please let them know about our support – or refer them to us.

 Fundraising in schools and colleges